-- In terms of borrowing, the Authority discloses its Capital Financing Requirement (CFR) as part of its Statement of Accounts.
-This represents the underlying need to borrow for capital purposes i.e., the amounts that have been financed through external and internal borrowing rather than being permanently financed. - 5.3 If the Authority increases debt to fund additional capital expenditure, this will increase its Loans CFR; conversely repaying debt through the Minimum Revenue Provision (MRP) will reduce its Loans CFR.
+- 5.2 In terms of borrowing, the Authority discloses its Capital Financing Requirement (CFR) as part of its Statement of Accounts.
+This represents the underlying need to borrow for capital purposes i.e., the amounts that have been financed through external and internal borrowing rather than being permanently financed.
+As the CFR also includes capital expenditure that has been funded through Private finance Initiatives (PFI), these PFI liabilities are removed to calculate the Authority's Loans CFR. - 5.3 If the Authority increases debt to fund additional capital expenditure, this will increase its Loans CFR; conversely repaying debt through the Minimum Revenue Provision (MRP) will reduce its Loans CFR.
 The table below shows forecasts for the Authority's Loans CFR and how this will be financed through external and internal borrowing: